 A country preacher comes to the A-Team for help.
 A man in his county is brewing moonshine, which, to add insult to injury, is made with such poor equipment that the residue in the moonshine can poison or even kill those who drink it, and he's selling it all over the county.
 The team heads to the town to run the moonshiners out of business.

 This episode contains examples of the following tropes:

-- Badass Preacher: Reverend Taylor himself is pretty cool.Villain: Reverend, I'm not gonna listen to any more of your preaching.
+- Badass Preacher: Reverend Taylor himself is pretty cool, blowing up moonshine stock in a bar.Villain: Reverend, I'm not gonna listen to any more of your preaching.

 Reverend Taylor: Well that's fine with me, 'cause I'm through sermonizing.
 (Pulls out a shotgun) Let us pray.

 - Evil Laugh: Murdock does a lot of cackling during the episode.